Torbjörn Tännsjö

 Ulf Torbjörn Harald Tännsjö (/sv/; born 13 December 1946 in Västerås) is a Swedish professor of philosophy and public intellectual.
 He has held a chair in Practical Philosophy at Stockholm University since 2002 and he is Affiliated Professor of Medical Ethics at Karolinska Institute.
 Tännsjö was associate professor of philosophy at Stockholm University from 1976 to 1993 and Research Fellow in Political Philosophy at the Swedish Research Council in the Humanities and Social Sciences between 1993 and 1995.
 Thereafter, he was a professor of Practical Philosophy at University of Gothenburg 1995–2001.
+He has twice been a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden (Fall 2008, Fall 2015).

 Career

 Tännsjö has been a member of the medical ethics board of the faculty of medicine at University of Gothenburg and the ethical committee of Karolinska Institute.
 He is a member of the medical ethics committee of The National Board of Health and Welfare (the Swedish Government agency responsible for the supervision, evaluation and monitoring of social services, health care and medical services, dental care, environmental health, and control of communicable diseases).
 Furthermore, he is a member of the editorial board of Monash Bioethics Review, Tidskrift för politisk filosofi (Journal for Political Philosophy), Philosophical Papers, the ethics section of the web psychiatric journal Psychomedia, Bioethics and the Journal of Controversial Ideas.

 Tännsjö is one of the few Swedish philosophers who is frequently heard in the public debate.
 His distinctly utilitarian ethical views have made him a controversial figure, notably within the medical establishment and for the Swedish Christian Democrats.

 Tännsjö has been a member of the Left Party since 1970, and was involved in writing the first party programme after the party dropped the communist label in 1990.

 In 2001, he debated analytic philosopher and Christian apologist William Lane Craig on the subject, "If God Is Dead, Is Everything Permitted?".

 Tännsjö is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reformation of the United Nations, and the creation of a more accountable international political system.